Posts

 Integrity, resilience, responsible building

 Throughout my years of investing, I've found that capital alone rarely determines startup success.
 The most impactful support often comes in other forms: Many founders excel in their domain expertise but need guidance navigating strategic decisions about market positioning, pricing, or go-to-market strategies.
 I provide regular strategic reviews with portfolio companies, helping them see around corners and make informed decisions.
+One pattern I see repeatedly is founders underpricing their product because they fear losing deals.
+I worked with a B2B SaaS company in our portfolio that was charging a fraction of what the market would bear.
+After we conducted a pricing analysis together — mapping their value delivery against competitive alternatives — they raised prices by 40% and saw virtually no churn.
+That single change improved their runway by over a year.
+Strategic guidance like this is not glamorous, but it can be the difference between running out of cash and reaching profitability.
 One of the most valuable resources I offer is connections to potential customers, partners, advisors, and future investors.
 My network across the tech, SaaS, and AI landscapes has been built over decades and spans from startups to enterprise organizations.
+Warm introductions are the currency of early-stage growth.
+Through my involvement with Unbridled Ventures, Poplar Ventures, and Venture First, I can connect founders not just to potential customers but to other investors for follow-on rounds, to experienced operators who have scaled similar companies, and to strategic partners who can accelerate distribution.
+I have seen a single well-timed introduction turn a stalled sales pipeline into a company's largest contract.
 Having scaled companies to thousands of employees, I've developed frameworks for navigating the operational challenges of growth.
 I help founders build scalable systems for recruitment, team structure, culture development, and process optimization.
+The operational challenges change dramatically at each stage.
+What works with a team of 10 breaks at 50, and what works at 50 breaks at 200.
+At UnifyCX, we went through every one of those transitions and learned hard lessons about when to centralize versus decentralize decision-making, how to maintain culture as you add hundreds of people per year, and when to invest in process versus when to stay scrappy.
+I share these frameworks with portfolio companies so they can avoid the mistakes that cost us time and money.
 While I invest nationally, I maintain a special focus on building and strengthening the entrepreneurial ecosystem in Kentucky and the broader Midwest region.
 These markets often have exceptional talent and unique advantages but historically less access to venture capital and startup resources.
+I have seen firsthand what happens when talented founders in regional markets get the same access to capital, mentorship, and networks that their counterparts in San Francisco or New York take for granted.
+The cost advantages are real — lower salaries, lower rent, lower customer acquisition costs in certain verticals — but the bigger advantage is focus.
+Founders outside the coastal bubble are less distracted by hype cycles and more focused on building sustainable businesses that solve real problems for real customers.
 Through local initiatives, mentorship programs, and strategic investments, I'm working to create self-sustaining innovation hubs that can generate and support multiple generations of successful companies.
+The goal is not to replicate Silicon Valley but to build something better suited to the strengths of these communities: deep industry expertise in healthcare, logistics, manufacturing, and agriculture, combined with a pragmatic approach to company building that prioritizes profitability alongside growth.
 My investment focus has evolved to concentrate on these key areas:

 If you're building something in these spaces and seeking investment, here's my advice: